Henri Marteau International Violin Competition: Procedure

-The International Violin Competition Henri Marteau opens with an opening concert performed by laureates of the former competitions at Haus Marteau in Lichtenberg.
+The Henri Marteau International Violin Competition opens with an opening concert performed by laureates of the former competitions at Haus Marteau in Lichtenberg.

 The competition is split into three rounds.
 The participants play works for violin, soloistic, with piano accompaniment and in the final accompanied by orchestra.
 The first round and the semifinal take place at Haus Marteau in Lichtenberg.
 In the final, candidates play a great violin concerto together with the symphony orchestra Hofer Symphoniker at Freiheitshalle in Hof.

 The competition closes with a celebratory gala concert of the laureates and Hofer Symphoniker at Freiheitshalle Hof.

 Prizes

 The prizes to be awarded have a total amount of €35,000 (~US$40,000): 1st prize €10,000, 2nd prize €7,500, 3rd prize €5,000.
 Additionally, there are numerous special prizes, also supplied with money (each €1,000), scholarships for master classes, the loan of a copy of the famous Maggini violin of Henri Marteau for three years, and a broadcast production with Bayerischer Rundfunk followed by a CD release.